cwilker/lambda-python37-template/README.md

-# Cookiecutter SAM for Python Lambda functions
+# Cookiecutter SAM for Python3.7 Lambda functions

 This is a [Cookiecutter](https://github.com/audreyr/cookiecutter) template to create a Serverless App based on Serverless Application Model (SAM) and Python 3.6.